-The University of Denver is aware that many of its constituents routinely use a first name or full name other than their legal name.
-As part of being a welcoming and inclusive campus, DU will implement changes to increase the use of preferred names in the course of DU business and education.
+The University of Denver recognizes that many of its constituents routinely use a first name or full name other than their legal name.
+As part of being a welcoming and inclusive campus, the University of Denver uses preferred first names and chosen/professional names widely in in the course of DU business and education.

-A first name by which an individual wishes to be identified that is other than the individual's legal name is a "preferred first name".
+A first name by which an individual wishes to be identified that is other than the individual's legal name is a "preferred first name."
+This is analogous to a nickname.
 Students and employees can submit a preferred first name online.
-DU will work toward using preferred first name in most instances such as correspondence and online applications.
-In some instances the preferred first name will be displayed in addition to legal name, for example: Stefani Joanne Angelina Germanotta (Lady Gaga).
+The preferred first name will be displayed in addition to legal name rather than replace it, for example: Shaquille Rashaun O'Neal (Shaq).

-While DU will work toward primary use of the preferred first name or chosen/professional name in most instances, students and employees should be aware that the use of the legal name will continue to be necessary in certain communications and processes due to DU business or legal requirements and/or system limitations.
+While DU will use of the chosen/lived/professional name in most instances, students and employees should be aware that the use of the legal name will continue to be necessary in certain communications and processes due to DU business or legal requirements and/or system limitations.